HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 #### `bit`
 [bit]: #bit

 Represents which bit in the `version` field of the block is going to be used to signal the feature support by miners.
-Must be chosen from the set {0,1,2,3}.
+Must be chosen from the set {0,1,2,3}, as defined in the [Bit signaling implementation] section.

 Must be selected such that no two concurrent features use the same bit.
 Also, a bit should only be reused if the `start_height` of a new feature is greater than the `timeout_height` of the previous feature that used this bit.